Jonathan Ebsworth (TechDotPeople) & Roger Bickerstaff (Bird & Bird)

 Setting the Scene – Telia’s Story (Eglė Gudelytė Harvey)

 In order to provide context for the evening’s discussions, Eglė Gudelytė Harvey (Head of Legal, Telia, Sweden) provided a summary of Telia’s “journey” to develop a responsible approach to the use of artificial intelligence.

 Telia was founded in 1853 and recently has had to evolve and develop as rapidly as the rest of the world around it.
 In 2015 Telia set out to define what it means to be a new generation Telco.
-Artificial intelligence (AI) was at the heart of the new Telia – and the decision was taken to pull together a cross-functional/disciplinary team to ensure a holistic approach to balancing both risks and opportunities offered by AI.
+AI was at the heart of the new Telia – and the decision was taken to pull together a cross-functional/disciplinary team to ensure a holistic approach to balancing both risks and opportunities offered by AI.

 Telia knew they were on a journey, to help achieve their goals, they pulled together six threads of activity:

 Telia developed nine guiding AI principles:

 - Safe and Secure

 - Transparent and Explainable